ORNL-Fusion/ips-examples/README.md

 ##How to run "ips-hello-world" on edison.nersc.gov

-1. Request access to the ATOM project.
+1. Request access to the ATOM project (both on github & at NERSC).
 2. Setup your run directory

   ```